French Polynesia: Relations with mainland France

-Despite a local assembly and government, French Polynesia is not in a free association with France, like the Cook Islands with New Zealand.
-As a French overseas collectivity, the local government has no direct authority over justice, university education, or defense.
-Services in these areas are directly provided and administered by the Government of France, including the National Gendarmerie (which also polices rural and border areas in metropolitan France), and French military forces.
-The local or collectivity government retains control over primary and secondary education, health, town planning, and the environment.
-The highest representative of the State in the territory is the High Commissioner of the Republic in French Polynesia (Haut commissaire de la République en Polynésie française).
+Despite having a local assembly and government, French Polynesia is not in a free association with France, like the Cook Islands with New Zealand.
+As a French overseas collectivity, the French central government has direct responsibility for justice, university education, defense (including the National Gendarmerie and French military forces) and foreign affairs.
+The local government of French Polynesia retains control over primary and secondary education, health, town planning, and the environment.
+The High Commissioner of the Republic in French Polynesia (Haut commissaire de la République en Polynésie française) represents the French state in the territory.

-French Polynesia also sends three deputies to the French National Assembly in three constituencies, the 1st representing Papeete and its north-eastern suburbs, plus the commune (municipality) of Mo'orea-Mai'ao, the Tuāmotu-Gambier administrative division, and the Marquesas Islands administrative division, the 2nd representing much of Tahiti outside Papeete and the Austral Islands administrative subdivision, and the 3rd representing the Leeward Islands administrative subdivision and the south-western suburbs of Papeete.
+French Polynesia sends three deputies to the French National Assembly in three constituencies, the 1st representing Papeete and its north-eastern suburbs, plus the commune (municipality) of Mo'orea-Mai'ao, the Tuāmotu-Gambier administrative division, and the Marquesas Islands administrative division, the 2nd representing much of Tahiti outside Papeete and the Austral Islands administrative subdivision, and the 3rd representing the Leeward Islands administrative subdivision and the south-western suburbs of Papeete.
 French Polynesia also sends two senators to the French Senate.